Brain myths or neuromyths are common misconceptions about the brain, many relating to learning and education.

 Phrenology has long been discredited and replaced by other brain myths.
 Let’s look at ten neuromyths that are still in circulation.

-Brain myth no. 1: You only use 10 percent of your brain
+Brain myths #1: You only use 10 percent of your brain

-Brain myth no. 2: You are born with all the brain cells you will ever have
+Brain myths #2: You are born with all the brain cells you will ever have

-Research over the last two decades has produced evidence that the adult human brain creates new neurons, a process known as neurogenesis.
+Research over the last two decades has produced evidence that the adult human brain creates new neurons; this process is known as neurogenesis.
 New neurons are constantly being born, particularly in the learning and memory centers.